ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 And as much as I was excited about my new chapter of life, I dearly missed Poznań: the people, the places, the atmosphere.
 Back then, Google Street View didn’t cover Polish cities.
 This meant I couldn’t virtually stroll its streets on my laptop screen and had to rely on my memory and whatever I could find online.

-Apparently, the combination of the above factors was enough for me to switch to my best *Joyce-on-an-exile* mode and start a book about a winter in a city that was no more.
+Apparently, the combination of the above was enough for me to switch to my best *Joyce-on-an-exile* mode and start a book about a winter in a city that was no more.